Monitoring

 Can I monitor multiple endpoints together?

-Yes, the global monitoring dashboard shows all endpoints.
-Use the table to compare performance across deployments.
+Yes, the deployments page shows all endpoints with aggregated overview cards.
+Use the table view to compare performance across deployments.